Remote job filters for veterans should help you find better roles faster.

 Schedule matters.

-Especially for veterans managing school, family, VA appointments, disability, caregiving, relocation, or time zone needs.
+Especially for veterans managing school, family, VA appointments, disability, caregiving, relocation, reserve obligations, or time-zone needs.

 Good schedule language: